-During low snow or hazardous trail conditions the trails may close temporarily.
+During low snow or hazardous trail conditions the trails and pavilion may close temporarily.

 Check the trail conditions tab at www.mononordic.com

-5. Can I rent skiis from the club?
+6. Can I rent skis from the club?

-We will be renting a limited number of skis, boots and poles for the entire season at a cost of $50.
-If you are interested speak with the pavilion host.
+Ski equipment rentals are available on the weekends at a cost of $10 per day.
+This fee includes skis, boots, and poles.
+We will be renting a limited number of skis, boots and poles for the entire season at a cost of $50 per set.
+If you are interested, speak with the pavilion host.

 Snowshoeing is not allowed on the trails or on the properties that the trails run through.

-There is a group that meets on Wednesday afternoons at 3:00.
+There is a group of recreational skiers that meets on Wednesday afternoons at 3:00pm.
 By joining the group you will likely meet skiers of similar abilities.
-Also, many members have met ski partners through volunteer work in the club.
+Also, many members have met ski partners through volunteer work in the Club.

-10. Can I bring a guest to the club?
+11. Can I bring a guest to the Club?

 Mono Nordic Ski Club is a non profit corporation run by the members of the club.
-We have a board of directors that are responsible for managing the operations and finances of the club.
-Volunteers from the club assist in running the club by maintaining trails and equipment, hosting at the pavilion and running events.
+We have a Board of Directors that are responsible for managing the operations and finances of the club.
+Although we have a few part-time seasonal staff members, our volunteer members assist in running the Club by maintaining trails and equipment, hosting at the pavilion and running events.

-12. What is the mandate of the club?
+13. What is the mandate of the Club?

-The club mandate is to provide low cost high quality cross country skiiing opportunities to members of the community regardless of age or fitness level.
+The Club mandate is to provide low cost, high quality cross country skiing opportunities to members of the community, regardless of age or fitness level.